 IRI partnered with CARE Adaptation Learning Programme (ALP), the Columbia Data Science Institute and others to follow the impact of the 2015 El Niño in order to assess the strengths and weaknesses of the communication of the event, its potential impact and the responses.

 The benefits of this project were the development of effective demand from national stakeholder communities able to understand and use information on the past, present and future climate in development decisions.
-This project is continuing in 2017 in order to further embed practices and ensure long-term transformational change.

 Find out more about ENACTS on the IRI website.
 This includes flyers produced on the countries' initiatives and training materials.
 You can also read the report on the Health and Climate Colloquium 2016, organised by IRI.